MUSIC, MOVIES AND BOOKS – THE PRIMORDIAL SHAMANIC TRADITION OF ART AND SCIENCE

 Some of my all-time favourite books are children’s books I read, which taught me about respecting animals as sentient beings.

 I’d also been fascinated by Freddie Mercury and Queen since childhood, so in school their music got me into illustration as a form of escape.
 This way I found that it is an “introduction to the primordial metaphysics” as Mircea Eliade would call it.
-In those days, I began searching for someone who could reveal whether the Glam Rock era had been, in essence, real or fantasy (at this point my definition of fantasy had shifted somewhat, due to negative social experiences).
+In those days, I began searching for someone who had lived through and could explain whether the Glam Rock era had been, in essence, real or fantasy (at this point my definition of fantasy had shifted somewhat, due to negative social experiences).
 This person, as I saw the desired future play out in my mind, would appear in a very Velvet Goldmine (1998) inspired setting, even as those times were no longer in fashion, somehow.

 I recommend reading Gary Osborn’s Axis of God to gain adjacent insight into the Elvish stuff, which appears equally distorted by our own history and by certain illusions of the Fairies themselves.
 The debate must go on.
 (Osborn’s research suggests that a vanished culture is not the only focus of the clues left behind in art, there is also a grand search for a special representative of that vanished culture who can reveal the science of the ancients to us.
 Yet such a person appears to be their greatest fear, by representing the misunderstood Void.
 So let me join in the search, though perhaps I have already met with the Simurgh!)

-To conclude, I grew up being constantly disappointed by book-to-screen adaptations as they never seemed to get that inner Fire (the true Void) I would experience via my imagination, and which I drew as a circumpunct when I was four years old.
+In conclusion, I grew up being constantly disappointed by book-to-screen adaptations as they never seemed to get that inner Fire (the true Void) I would experience via my imagination, and which I drew as a circumpunct when I was four years old.
 This circumpunct turned into a rainbow vibration on paper, and from there my entire artistic universe was formed, while still remaining the original dot (I would try to explain this to those who asked what those drawings meant).
 And such disappointment can be compared to feeling that, as Romantic poet Mihai Eminescu put it, the outer world will never contain your ideal love.
 But that is merely your illusion, the veil you hold around yourself.
 Having met those who have lifted theirs or even just thinned this veil slightly, and having seen what it takes to finally mirror that inner world of ideas on the outside, I could definitely connect with an incarnated version of the cosmic.
-So I don’t believe in “loving everybody” romantically, religiously or otherwise – but I believe in the very real possibility of true friendship with everybody, once you have communed with your jinn in love, as this influences your whole reality and your interactions in this Wild Playground.
+So I don’t believe in “loving everybody,” whether romantically, religiously or otherwise – but I do believe in the very real possibility of true friendship with everybody, once you have communed with your jinn in love, as this influences your whole reality and your interactions in this Wild Playground.